FREE SHIPPING ON ORDERS OVER $250

 How Can You Serve and Enjoy Caviar or Roe at Home?

-If you would like to preserve the true flavor, then serve only sturgeon caviar with a Mother of Pearl spoon from a chilled, non-metal dish.
-This will guarantee a complete lack of metallic interference, thus every buttery nuance will be preserved.
+To preserve true flavor, serve sturgeon caviar with a Mother of Pearl spoon from a chilled, non-metal dish.
+This eliminates metallic interference so every buttery nuance is preserved.

-Yes, Haute Caviar treats luxury as convenient.
-Picture buttery Osetra on top of truffle fries, creamy pasta, or even a potato chip.
-The right serving tools may turn these playful pairings into a luxurious moment.
+Yes — Haute Caviar treats luxury as accessible.
+Picture buttery Osetra on truffle fries, creamy pasta, or a potato chip.
+The right serving tools turn these playful pairings into a genuinely luxurious moment.

-Get complete service essentials at our Haute Caviar Experience Kits.
+→ Get complete service essentials with our Haute Caviar Chef's Kit.

 Is It Worth Trying Both?
 (Spoiler: Absolutely)